cifunibas/Bitcoin-Blockchain-Cryptoassets/.github/issue_template.md

-**Note: For support questions, please join our Discord.
-This repository's issues are reserved for feature requests and bug reports.**
+**Note: For general questions and discussions, please join our Discord.
+This repository's issues should only be used for feature requests and bug reports.**

-Decide if you are submitting a feature request, or a bug report and delete the unneeded section.
+Specify if you are submitting a feature request, or a bug report and delete any unneeded section.

 ---
 ## Feature Request